Free UiPath UiPath-ASAPv1 Exam Actual Questions & Explanations

 Which topics carry the most weight on the UiPath-ASAPv1 exam?

-How do the five exam domains connect in real project workflows?
+How do the five exam topics connect in a real project workflow?

-In practice, you start with UiPath Studio Fundamentals to set up your project structure, then apply Design and Development principles to architect the solution.
-You select appropriate UiPath Activities to implement the workflow, use Debugging and Testing to validate quality, and finally execute Deployment and Management to move the solution to production.
-Understanding these connections helps you make decisions that work across the entire automation lifecycle.
+In practice, you begin with Design and Development to define requirements and architecture, use UiPath Studio Fundamentals and UiPath Activities to build the solution, apply Debugging and Testing to validate quality, and finally execute Deployment and Management to move the solution to production.
+Understanding these connections helps you answer scenario questions that span multiple topics.

 Question No. 1